 - (j) Do you agree with the proposed industry-based requirements?
 Why or why not?
 If not, what do you suggest and why? - (k) Are there any additional industry-based requirements that address climaterelated risks and opportunities that are necessary to enable users of general purpose financial reporting to assess enterprise value (or are some proposed that are not)?
 If so, please describe those disclosures and explain why they are or are not necessary. - (I) In noting that the industry classifications are used to establish the applicability of the industry-based disclosure requirements, do you have any comments or suggestions on the industry descriptions that define the activities to which the requirements will apply?
 Why or why not?
-If not, what do you suggest and why? - 99.
-We believe strongly that the industry-based requirements in Appendix B should not be considered an integral part of the rest of the Standard and should not stand with the same level of authority, for the reasons explained in paragraphs [101-106] below.
-Additionally, we believe there are a number of improvements required to Appendix B in order to aid application; these are set out in paragraphs [107-115]. - 100.
-Our recommendation would be that, after necessary improvements and amendments are made to Appendix B (as suggested below), it is used as non-mandatory application guidance.
+If not, what do you suggest and why? - 114.
+We understand and acknowledge the importance of industry-based metrics to investors and other primary users of sustainability-related information.
+As such, we are supportive of the ambition to include industry-based requirements in the standard.
+We believe that many entities recognise the investor demand for an industry-based approach and that there is a genuine desire to improve climate-related reporting.